thefourthway/netlib/README.md

 # netlib

-netlib is a toy network library build around io_uring using the proactor pattern
+netlib is a toy network library built around io_uring using the proactor pattern

 ## compiling / linking